-- These receptors influence such body functions as appetite, pain sensation, mood, memory, and anxiety and have a great deal to do with the effects that CBD offers.
+These receptors influence such body functions as appetite, pain sensation, mood, memory, and anxiety and have a great deal to do with CBD’s effects.

 Does CBD Get You High?

-- But the AAA (CBD) also fits into the receptor.
+But the AAA (CBD) also fits into the receptor.
 It’s not an exact match like the AA, so the AAA doesn’t activate the receptor.
-That’s why CBD doesn’t get you high: it’s not built to activate the receptors that cause a phsychoactive effect.
+That’s why CBD doesn’t get you high: it’s not built to activate the receptors that cause a psychoactive effect.

 What Are Cannabinoids?